DerekTurtleRoe/ares/docs/guides/shaders.md

-Although interlaced mode cannot be enabled mid-frame like high-resolution mode, resolution switching is still complex, so higan always draws all 480 lines of video output.
+Although interlaced mode cannot be enabled mid-frame like high-resolution mode, resolution switching is still complex, so ares always draws all 480 lines of video output.
 This means for a normal, non-interlaced game, each pixel drawn by the game's artists becomes four pixels in the video output